 Along the way, our programs also provide wonderful opportunities to strengthen the larger community of Agathos.
 Relationships built on the sidelines provide cohesiveness among our parents as they support their children.
 Parents’ enthusiastic participation is important as we continue to seek to honor God through our athletic program.

 What led to such an amazing debut and increasing success?
 The students were smart and hardworking, and yet so were their opponents.
 They receive excellent coaching from local attorneys Jason Whatley and Cory Ricci, but they weren’t the only team to benefit from strong coaching.
-They probably were not the only team who sought God’s blessing and strove to glorify Him in their efforts.
+We know they were not the only team who sought God’s blessing and strove to glorify Him in their efforts.

 How they were educated, however, for years preceding their Mock Trial participation, differed distinctly from others.
 Classical education trains students to acquire facts, analyze them logically, and communicate eloquently.
 Students think on their feet during Socratic questioning and express their views in class discussions.
 They practice rhetorical skills in writing and debates, and hone their presentation skills in speech class.